Kingminer7/BetterQuests/README.md

-TODO: Add quests server side

 # BetterQuests

+Adds a new quest system to the game.
+There are different difficulties, and quests reward scrolls.
+Scrolls are a new stat that're just visual for now.

+## Coming Soon

-Coming Soon: Leaderboards
+- Leaderboards

 # Credits